ctnadovich/ebrevet/README.md

 The first time you choose RIDE/PRERIDE, you will need to enter your Start Code to start the event.
-The start code is a four character code printed on your brevet card, and also is available from the event organizer.
+The start code is a four character code printed on your brevet card, or available from the event organizer.
 Every rider has a different start code.
 If your Start Code isn't working, make sure you have the latest version of the events refreshed from the Server, and that you have the latest version of the